mlir-school/mlir-list/README.md

 ```
 docker run -it electrikspace/mlir-tutorial
 ```
-If you want edit files locally and build with from the docker, we suggest you to clone the project and mount it in the docker:
+If you want edit files locally and build with from the docker, we suggest you to clone the project and use the *in-docker* script, which basically run a command inside the docker env.
 ```
 git clone https://github.com/mlir-school/mlir-list.git
 chmod 777 mlir-list
-docker run --rm -it -v "$(realpath ./mlir-list):/home/mlir/mlir-list" electrikspace/mlir-tutorial
+./in-docker ./build.sh
 ```

 #### Option 2: With prebuilt packages